RoqueIsaac/Python-pong_game2/README.md

 # Pong Game
 ## Introduction
-This project is the clasic pong game, 2 players 1 ball, created with turtle library
+This project is the clasic pong game, 2 players 1 ball; created with turtle library The player who reaches 5 points, wins

 ## Controls